MrDenzy/Phase-2-Project/readme.md

 ## Results

-* How do genres perform by Ratings
+* **How do genres perform by Ratings**

 History and Music films have the highest average ratings, while TV Movies and Westerns receive the lowest.

 ![Ratings_by_Genre](./output/Average%20Movie%20Ratings%20by%20Genre.png)

-* How do genres perform by Profitability
+* **How do genres perform by Profitability**

 Horror and Family films are the most profitable genres, often delivering high returns despite modest production budgets.

 ![Profitability_by_Genre](./output/Average%20Profitability%20by%20Genre.png)

-* How do production budgets relate to box office revenue There is a strong positive relationship between budget and revenue(0.75) — larger budgets tend to yield higher box office returns.
+* **How do production budgets relate to box office revenue**

+There is a strong positive relationship between budget and revenue(0.75) — larger budgets tend to yield higher box office returns.
 However, the correlation is not perfect, suggesting that spending more does not guarantee profitability.

 ![Budget_vs_Revenue](./output/Production%20Budget%20vs%20Box%20Office%20Revenue.png)

 ## Conclusions
-1. Prioritize Profitable Genres
+1. __Prioritize Profitable Genres__

 Invest in Horror, Family, and Adventure films.
 Horror offers exceptional ROI on low-budget projects, while Family and Adventure films reliably combine audience appeal with strong financial performance.

-2. Balance Budget and Risk
+2. __Balance Budget and Risk__

 High-budget productions (e.g., Action, Sci-Fi) can achieve large box office returns, but careful budgeting and ROI management are essential.
 Diversifying the portfolio between high- and low-budget films reduces financial risk.

-3. Data-Driven Production Strategy
+3. __Data-Driven Production Strategy__

 Focus on films with proven audience approval (high ratings) and profitability.
 Combining top-rated genres with strategic investment in low-risk, high-return projects will maximize both studio reputation and revenue potential.

 ## Project Limitations & Recommendations

-1. Genre Analysis: Only the primary genre was considered for each film, which may overlook multi-genre influences on ratings and profitability.
+1. __Genre Analysis__: Only the primary genre was considered for each film, which may overlook multi-genre influences on ratings and profitability.

-2. Incomplete Financial Metrics: Marketing costs and inflation adjustments were not included, so profitability estimates may not fully reflect true ROI.
+2. __Incomplete Financial Metrics__: Marketing costs and inflation adjustments were not included, so profitability estimates may not fully reflect true ROI.

-3. Scope of Data: The datasets primarily cover mainstream films; independent, international, or non-English films may exhibit different patterns and should be analyzed in future studies.
+3. __Scope of Data__: The datasets primarily cover mainstream films; independent, international, or non-English films may exhibit different patterns and should be analyzed in future studies.

 ## Repository Structure